ADVANCED LEVEL COURSE

 DOMINANT 7#9 HENDRIX CHORD Mode

-One particular Chord is incredibly both Major and Minor in tonality called the Dominant 7#9 or Hendrix Chord due to his extensive use of it, especially as a commencing Chord.
+One particular chord is incredibly both Major and Minor in tonality called the Dominant 7#9 or Hendrix chord due to his extensive use of it, and especially as a commencing chord.

-Notice there are two versions for either Minor or relative Major Scale Positions as uniquely it exists as both.
+Notice there are two versions for either Minor or relative Major scale as uniquely it exists as both.

 Lesson 8

-Some musicians instead play the Chord Tones then add Neighbouring Notes between them to compensate because there can be different Scales for the same Chord in different pieces of music.
+Some musicians instead play the Chord Tones then add two Neighbouring Notes between them to compensate, probably because there can be different scales for the same chord in different pieces of music.

-Herein are newly identified seven Note Modes discovered by using a manifesto of the Notes being Stacked Third Intervals plus extra Notes but with No Consecutive Semitones (NCS).
+These newly identified seven Note scales called Altered Modes were discovered using a manifesto of the Notes being Stacked Third Intervals plus extra Notes but No Consecutive Semitones (NCS).

-SEE HERE an example which is the new Altered Mode for an A Augmented Chord if the following Chord is an A Minor with an Aeolian Mode.
+SEE HERE an example which is a new Altered Mode for an A Augmented Chord if the following chord is an A Minor with an Aeolian Mode.

-SEE HERE an example which is the new Altered Mode for an A Diminished Chord if the following Chord is an A Minor with an Aeolian A.
+SEE HERE an example which is the Altered Mode for an A Diminished chord if the following chord is an A Minor with an A Aeolian Mode.

-It is just one of three new Scale Shapes discovered of the three Diminished Chords (the Shape can be shifted up or down the fretboard for a piece of music that is not in Aeolian A).
+It is just one of three new Scale Shapes discovered of the three Diminished chords (the Shape can be shifted up or down the fretboard for a piece of music that is not Aeolian A).

 PRIVATE ONLINE LESSONS available for support.